-- a) List alphabetically the names of all full- and part-time faculty members, including clinicians, teaching in the program indicating their assigned workload and teaching responsibilities. - b) Provide current curricula vitae for all faculty members, identifying their educational qualifications.
+- a.
+List alphabetically the names of all full- and part-time and casual faculty members, including clinicians, teaching in the program indicating their assigned workload and teaching responsibilities.
+List the faculty members as full-time, part-time and casual. - b.
+Provide current curricula vitae for all faculty members, identifying their educational qualifications.
 Provide evidence (copies of certificates) that individuals assigned instructional and clinical responsibilities have training in educational theory and methodology.

-- c) Provide the program profile or definition for full-time and part-time faculty members. - d) Provide evidence (copies of faculty members' registration/license/permit) that individuals' assigned responsibilities for preclinical and clinical instruction are registered/licensed with their respective regulatory authorities. - e) Provide evidence that the faculty member complement is sufficient to meet program outcomes. - f) Describe how faculty members' workloads are determined to permit sufficient time for teaching preparation, student evaluation and counselling, development of subject content and appropriate evaluation criteria, program development and review, and professional development. - g) Identify any areas where there is insufficient coverage and the strategies implemented to address these areas. - h) Provide the mechanisms for the appointment, review, and reappointment of full-time faculty members, including those with administrative positions. - i) Provide the mechanisms for the appointment, review, and reappointment of part-time faculty members, including those with administrative positions.
+- c.
+Provide the program profile or definition for full-time and part-time and casual faculty members. - d.
+Provide evidence (copies of faculty members' registration/license/permit) that individuals' assigned responsibilities for preclinical and clinical instruction are registered/licensed with their respective regulatory authorities. - e.
+Provide evidence that the faculty member complement is sufficient to meet program outcomes. - f.
+Describe how faculty members' workloads are determined to permit sufficient time for teaching preparation, student evaluation and counselling, development of subject content and appropriate evaluation criteria, program development and review, and professional development. - g.
+Identify any areas where there is insufficient coverage and the strategies implemented to address these areas. - h.
+Provide the mechanisms for the appointment, review, and reappointment of full-time faculty members, including those with administrative positions. - i.
+Provide the mechanisms for the appointment, review, and reappointment of part-time faculty members, including those with administrative positions.